 With regards to coping with the restrictions (social distancing, lockdowns) introduced by the COVID-19 pandemic, overall, respondents reported no major difficulties in post-trade services.
 Many highlighted flexible adaptations by the service providers to remote interaction (e.g. relying on exchange of scanned documents instead of paper or other digital workarounds).
-Several respondents noted that the increased use of digital procedures during this period seems to have increased the demand for digital services which is expected to persist also after the pandemic.
+Several respondents noted that the increased use of digital procedures during this period has shown that digitalisation of such processes is possible and seems to have increased the demand for digital services which is expected to persist also after the pandemic.
 Among the biggest challenges the handling of physical securities and tax forms were highlighted.

 As for points of attention / proposals for future public policy measures a number of respondents highlighted the need of further harmonising and digitising withholding tax and corporate events processing in Europe as well as the need for a common European solutions / scheme for electronic identification and signatures.
+The digitalisation approach in the country of the investment needs to be compatible with the digitalisation approach in the country of the investor.
+To the greatest extent possible all EU countries should build similar and compatible solutions